 The CrowdBot project is not robot-specific.
-Our goal is to provide technologies for a variety of mobile robot, including humanoid-like robot such as Pepper from SoftBank Robotics, service robots such as cuyBot from Locomotec, or assistive robots such as smart wheelchairs or the Qolo from University of Tsukuba.
+Our goal is to provide technologies for a variety of mobile robot, including humanoid-like robot such as Pepper from SoftBank Robotics, service robots such as CuyBot from Locomotec, or assistive robots such as the Smart wheelchair or the Qolo from University of Tsukuba.
 CrowdBot is integrating solutions for all those platforms, and beyond.

 The cuyBot robot is a new type of robot currently developed by Locomotec that can safely execute a range of service and logistics tasks.
 In addition to classic robot sensors such as laser scanner and 3D camera it posseses a number of force and capacitive sensors that can register contacts anywhere around the robot.
 It uses a new kind of drive units called SmartWheels which make the robot move omnidirectional.
 In spite of the compact size of about 60x60x125 cm it has a high payload of 500kg and can drive more than 4 m/s.